kanderson0521/kanderson0521/README.md

 ⌨ I’m currently working on a React website, following along with the tutorial in The Road to React.

-🔮 Plan to create single-page interactive web applications that utilize ML models.
+🔮 Plan to create responsive web applications that utilize ML models.

 📫 How to reach me: Kelly.Anderson0521@gmail.com